wjonesusna2012/quorum-primer/README.md

 There are many online resources for learning about ethereum which forms the basis of our quorum network.
 The best book on the subject is located here:

-Mastering Ethereum by Andreas M. Antonopoulos and Gavin Wood: https://github.com/ethereumbook/ethereumbook
+Mastering Ethereum by Andreas M. Antonopoulos and Gavin Wood: https://github.com/ethereumbook/ethereumbook.
+This book describes the ins and outs of ethereum based development.
+A pdf cannot be provided for licensing reasons but you are able to generate one for personal use using the ascii-docs or just read it within the browser.

 A remix compiler for generating and testing smart contracts: https://remix.ethereum.org/